lkw303/DW-Game/README.md

 There are certainly several improvements that can be done to improve this code some of which are listed below.

 * Chasing Algorithm
-    * The chasing algoritm can certainly be be better such that the chase is not so monotonous by introducing sudden change in directions."# DW-Game"
+    * The chasing algoritm can certainly be be better such that the chase is not so monotonous by introducing sudden change in directions.
+* More Features
+    * More features as "power ups" that can be collected to speed up or slow down the player upon collecting it can be introduced to make the game more interesting.
+* Dual Screen for Double Player Mode
+    * A speaparate screen can also be include so that the second player who is the chaser can have a better orientation of his or her movement.
+The current game is fixed to orientate towards the Runner and not the chaser